 When Moses climbed the mountain to speak again to God, God repeated the instructions, as though He was telling Moses, “Make sure!”
 God did not want His holiness to break out against their sin.

+God gave Moses the law, the code of conduct, if you will, to show us how holy He is and how impossible it is for us to follow His law apart from His help.
+His grace.
 In His holiness, that coexists with His love, mercy, and grace, God cannot look at sin.
 Can’t overlook it.
 Can’t forgive it.
 Can’t do anything but judge it.

 So in Moses’ day, He came down that mountain in a dense cloud with a whole lot of warnings and terror…and I think, despite what it might look like in a cursory reading of the passage, that this action showed how God desperately longs for us.
-Because He wanted the kind of relationship He had in the garden with Adam and Eve when they were perfect (before sin), He risked allowing His Holiness to descend just enough to be near His people.
+He wanted the kind of relationship He had in the garden with Adam and Eve when they were perfect (before sin).
+He risked allowing His Holiness to descend just enough to be near His people.

 But as time went on, the people just would not stop rebelling against God’s laws.
 They were bent on rebellion, stubbornness, pride, and unbelief, despite the miracles they’d witnessed.
-And God knew He could never walk among them without making a way, building a bridge between Himself and the people.
+God knew He could never walk among them without making a way, building a bridge between Himself and the people.

 So God went through with His plan to send His Son to become one of us in order for God to have that restored relationship with His Holiness.
 Through Jesus He could show His love and mercy and grace up close and personal to each one of us.
 Jesus, the God/Man, built the bridge between a Holy God who can’t look at sin and a sinful people who can’t look at God and made it possible for us to be one with Him again.

-Until we desperately want God as much as He wants us…Until we are ready to surrender our will to His and can say that Jesus is Lord of our lives…our lives are not our own, we are His…we won’t get it.
-We can’t understand or even slightly grasp God’s unfailing Holy Love for us until we see God as He truly is.
+Until we desperately want God as much as He wants us and are ready to surrender our will to His, we won’t get it.
+We can’t understand God’s unfailing Holy Love for us until we see God as He truly is.
 Not the way we’d like Him to be.

 Do you understand God’s holy love?
 Does it fill your heart with wonder and awe?
 I hope so.
 My only prayer for every person I meet is for them to know Him and understand His character.
 It is the first step in accepting that He is God and we are not.
 But we CAN have a relationship with Him.
 It’s what He longs for most.